-Figure 2 illustrates an important principle in BGP, that there is no single authoritative view of the routing table – all views are in fact relative to the perspective of the BGP speaker.
+Figure 2 illustrates an important principle in BGP, that there is no single authoritative view of the Internet’s inter-domain routing table — all views are in fact relative to the perspective of each BGP speaker.

 It also illustrates that at times the cause of changes in routing is not necessarily a change at the point of origination of the route which would be visible to all BGP speakers across the entire Internet, but it may well be a change in transit arrangements within the interior of the network that may expose, or hide, collections of routes.

-The issue of route leaks and the advertisement of more specifics in the routing system could be seen as an instance of a “tragedy of the commons“, where the self-interest of one actor in attempting to minimize its transit service costs becomes an incremental cost in routing load that is borne by other actors.
-To quote the Wikipedia article on this topic, “In absence of enlightened self-interest, some form of authority or federation is needed to solve the collective action problem.”
+The issue of the collective management of the routing system as a single entity could be seen as an instance of a “tragedy of the commons”, where the self-interest of one actor in attempting to minimize its transit service costs becomes an incremental cost in the total routing load that is borne by other actors.
+To quote the Wikipedia article on this topic “In absence of enlightened self-interest, some form of authority or federation is needed to solve the collective action problem.”

-This appears to be the case in the BGP realm, where there is an extensive reliance on enlightened self-interest to be conservative in one’s own announcements, and the actions by a smaller set of actors are prominent because they fall well outside of the conventional “norm” of inter-domain routing practices.
+This appears to be the case in the behaviour of the routing system, where there is an extensive reliance on enlightened self-interest to be conservative in one’s own announcements, and the actions of a small subset of actors are prominent because they fall well outside of the conventional conservative ‘norm’ of inter-domain routing practices.

 Figure 3 shows the total number of routes in the routing table over this period.
-This is a classic “up and to the right” Internet trajectory, but it should be noted that growth trends in the Internet today are more strongly aligned to a far more modest linear growth model than the initial exponential growth models.
+This is a classic ‘up and to the right’ Internet trajectory, but it should be noted that growth trends in the Internet today are strongly aligned to a modest linear growth model.

 Over this period, we had the exhaustion of the IPv4 address space pools in IANA in January 2011, APNIC in April 2011 (serving the Asia Pacific region), in the RIPE NCC in September 2012 (serving Europe, the Middle East and parts of Central Asia), LACNIC in May 2014 (serving Latin America and the Caribbean), and ARIN in September 2015 (serving North America, and some Caribbean islands).

-The five-year period since the start of 2011 has seen the span of addresses advertised in the routing system slowing down (Figure 7).
-However, there has been a consistent level of growth in the number of entries in the routing table over the same period.
+The six-year period since the start of 2011 has seen the span of addresses advertised in the routing system slowing down (Figure 4).
+However, at the same time there has been a consistent level of growth in the number of entries in the routing table over the same period.

 The result of these two factors is that the average announcement in the IPv4 routing table is spanning fewer addresses, or, to put it another way, the granularity of the IPv4 routing space is getting finer.

-As Figure 6 shows, the average BGP announcement size has dropped from 7,000 host addresses at the start of 2010 to 4,200 addresses at the end of 2016.
-While /24 announcements are steady at a little over 50%, the relative number of /22 announcements is increasing, while the relative number of larger announcements, including up to /21s, are decreasing.
-The topology of the network has remained relatively consistent, with the growth in the Internet being seen as increasing density of interconnectivity, rather than through extending transit paths, so the average AS path length has remained relatively constant at 5.8 for this period for this observation AS (Figure 8).
+The topology of the network has remained relatively consistent, with the growth in the Internet being seen as increasing density of interconnectivity, rather than through extending transit paths, so the average AS path length has remained relatively constant at 5.7 for this period for this observation AS (Figure 8).

-In terms of prefix count, the size of the routing table continues to grow at a rate of some 10% p.a.
-The number of routed stub AS numbers (new edge networks) grew by 7% in 2016, similar to the growth rate of the previous two years.
+In terms of advertised prefixes the size of the routing table continues to grow, but the 8% recorded through 2017 is slightly than the 10% p.a. which is the average of the previous three years.
+The number of routed stub AS numbers (new edge networks) grew by 6% in 2017, which is again slightly smaller than the growth rate of the previous two years.

-The effects of increasing scarcity of IPv4 addresses is evident, with the span of advertised networks growing by just 1% through 2016.
-It appears that the drivers for growth in the IPv4 network in 2016 continued at a pace similar to that of the previous 24 months.
-However, as the address supply is slowing down, the compensatory move is that the address space is being divided up into smaller units, and presumably, this routing change is accompanied by the increasing use of IPv4 Network Address Translation to accommodate the network’s growth pressures.
+The effects of increasing scarcity of IPv4 addresses is evident, with the span of advertised networks growing by just 1% through 2017.
+It appears that the drivers for growth in the IPv4 network in 2017 are slowing down compared to the previous three years.
+As IPv4 addresses are being placed under increasingly higher scarcity pressure, the compensatory move is that the advertised address space being divided up into smaller units, and presumably this routing change is accompanied by the increasing use of IPv4 Network Address Translation to accommodate the network’s growth pressures.

 The overall conclusions from this collection of observations are: